FasterSpeeding/Alluka/docs/usage.md

 will be inferred from the parameter's annotation.

 !!! warning
-    The type-hint will need to resolvable/access at runtime in the callback's module (so it can't be hidden behind a [typing.TYPE_CHECKING][] only import or using a type or operation that isn't implemented in the current python version).
+    The type-hint will need to resolvable/accessible at runtime in the callback's module for it to be inferred (so it can't be hidden behind a [typing.TYPE_CHECKING][] only import or using a type or operation that isn't implemented in the current python version).

 #### Type-hint metadata